iiegor/pantheon/README.md

 ## Installation

-You can get the latest stable release from the [releases](https://github.com/iiegor/pantheon/releases) page.
+You can get the latest stable release from the [releases](https://github.com/iiegor/pantheon/releases) page or ``git clone https://github.com/iiegor/pantheon``.

-Once you've downloaded it, you are ready to run ``$ npm install`` to install all the needed dependencies by the server.
+Once you've downloaded it, you are ready to run ``$ npm install`` / ``yarn install`` to install all the needed dependencies by the server.

 ## Lincese
 MIT © [Iegor Azuaga](https://github.com/iiegor)